sdobhal369/Docker-Compose/README.md

 # Docker-Compose
-Docker-Compose file with wordpress and db container
+Created a Docker-Compose file with wordpress and db container